 Venue: Maynooth University

-Fee: €89 – price includes refreshments, lunch (on Saturday courses only) & handouts.
-Resources will be shared with participants via Dropbox link.
-Also included is the Synergy Lifelong Learning Professional Development Certificate of Attendance (participants must attend for the full Saturday or the two evening sessions to receive cert.)
+Fee: €89 – price includes refreshments, light lunch & handouts.
+Extra resources will be shared with participants via Dropbox link.
+Also included is the Synergy Lifelong Learning Professional Development Certificate of Attendance (participants must attend the two evening full sessions to receive cert.)

 Developed by highly experienced practitioners, this is a new behaviour support programme for teachers, SNAs, pre-school practitioners, social-care staff in day and residential services, parents and any care-givers who are supporting and caring for children and young adults.

 What is Challenging Behaviour (CB)

 - Inclusion – special education and what is it.

 - Escape (avoidance), seeking attention, sensory, tangible, express emotion, internal feedback.

 - Behaviour Analysis – use of ABC logs chart.